CMPT-276-FALL-2024/project-16-moons/README.md

 ## Description
 A brief description of your project:
 - What does it do?
+   - It is a website platform that helps users save time, make healthier eating choices, and explore wide varieties of cuisines effortlessly.
 - Who is it for?
+   - It is for anyone essentially.
+Howevever, it's more garned for people who are more interested into learning how to cook!
 - What problem does it solve?
+   - It removes the barriers to learning how to cook, which can often be intimidating and difficult when trying to learn on your own.

 ## Features
 List the key functionalities or highlights of your project: